Raise your hand if exams make you anxious . Here are some tips to help you tame your anxiety to get through quizzes, tests and exams.

 Review your results on your own terms

 Some people like to see their results right away or talk about them in class.
 Others may prefer to review their scores privately or wait until they have a chance to calm down.
-Allow yourself to see how you did on your own terms.
-If you’re worried about your test scores or are anxious to see what they are, consider asking a supportive friend to review them for you and share them in a supportive and non-judgmental way.
+Regardless of what others do, allow yourself to see how you did on your own terms.
+If you’re worried about your test scores or are anxious to see what they are, consider asking a close friend to review and share them with you in a supportive and non-judgmental way.

 Resources are available